electrode-io/electrode-native-manifest/README.md

 To know which directory to use for a new plugin configuration, just go through the following bullet points from top to bottom.

-- Does your plugin configuration use `features` directive for Android, or `applyPatch` directive?\
+- Does your plugin configuration use `features` directive for Android, `addEmbeddedFramework` directive for iOS, or `applyPatch` directive?\
 Use `ern_v0.39.0+`

 - Does your plugin configuration use `replaceInFile` directive for Android?\